 (iii) Submerged soil or soil from which water is freely seeping;

-- Stability of Cohesive soils is based on chemical and electrical bonding
+- The stability of Cohesive soils is based on chemical and electrical bonding

-- Stability of non-cohesive soils is based on friction
+- The stability of non-cohesive soils is based on friction

 - Water decreases the stability of both soil types, water:

 - weakens the electrical bonds in cohesive soils

 - decreases the vertical weight of granular particles and clay particles when submerged thereby decreasing the resisting friction force

 Clay particles are flat, microscopic, and have an electrical bond.
 Depending on how the particles are laid in, close, and aligned (over time they seek this position) or randomly placed and on the water content of the mixture the strength of clay varies.